Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Now, the pilgrimage traveler must walk through one of two industrial areas on day eleven of the Camino Portugués.
 The next section of the Camino is about 1.5 kilometers of industrial buildings and then lots of eucalyptus forest growing and harvesting sites.

-On the outskirts of town pass by the cemetery.
-And then, suddenly, we came to a T-intersection, where we turned right onto the familiar IC2, to walk into Avelãs de Caminho, below, at approximately 11.7 kilometers total for the day.
+Turn right onto the familiar IC2, to walk into the center of Avelãs de Caminho, after approximately 11.7 kilometers total for the day.

 Joining the IC2 on the Way to Avelãs on the Camino PortuguésJoining the IC2 on the Way to Avelãs

-Once in town, there are many restaurants and cafés along the IC2.
-Once you have walked through town, The Way comes to this capela, pictured below, after about ½ kilometer.
-We turned off the IC2, to walk left here at this capela.
+If you decide to walk through town there are many restaurants and cafés along the IC2.
+Once you have walked through town, the Way comes to this same chapel after about 1/2 kilometer.
+We turned off the IC2, to walk left here at the capela, toward the direction of São João do Azenha.

-The next town along the way is São João da Azenha, below.
+The next town along the way is São João da Azenha, below, where you will arrive after another 800 meters from Coito.

-Farther along on the Rua Combatentes we encountered the fountain, below, the Fonte de São João or Fountain of St. John.
+Farther along on the Estrada Real we encountered the fountain, below, the Fonte de São João or Fountain of St. John.
 It did not appear functional, and we never drank from any of these wayside fountains.
+Nonetheless, it is a nice, historic landmark.

-Just beyond the fountain, at this small chapel, in the Square of St. John, below, the Camino turns left onto the Rua Alto da Póvoa.
-Here at this chapel, you are at approximately 14 kilometers into your day.
+Just beyond the fountain, at this small chapel, in the Largo Fonte de São João, Square of St. John, below, the Camino turns left onto the Rua Alto da Póvoa.
+Here at this chapel, you are approximately 14 kilometers into your day.

 The Camino Portugués, on day eleven follows the Rua Alto da Póvoa for about one kilometer, all the way to Aguadela/ Aguada de Baixo, below.
 When you see this sign you have reached the 15 kilometer mark.